ebuchman/blog/content/about.md

 title: "About"
 ---

+Hi!
+I'm Ethan Buchman.
+I grew up in Toronto, Canada, but spent many years in lovely [Guelph].
 I work in software, research, education, and the garden.

-I co-founded the [Cosmos] and [Tendermint] projects.

-I'm currently CEO of [Informal Systems] and President of the [Interchain Foundation].
+I co-founded the [Cosmos] and [Tendermint] projects, which I still work on, as CEO of [Informal Systems] and President of the [Interchain Foundation].

 I'm also an associate at the [Creative Destruction Lab](https://www.creativedestructionlab.com/people/ethan-buchman/).